-NRSC 441 Sustainable Agriculture (3) Credit will be granted for only one of the following: AGRO 441 or NRSC 441.
+NRSC 441 Sustainable Agriculture (3) Credit will be granted for only one of the following: AGRO441 or NRSC441.
 Formerly AGRO 441.
 Environmental, social and economic needs for alternatives to the conventional, high-input farming systems which currently predominate in industrial countries.
-Strategies and practices that minimize the use of non-renewable resources.
+Strategies and practices that minimize the use of non-renewable recovered.

-NRSC 444 Remote Sensing of Agriculture and Natural Resources (3) Credit will be granted for only one of the following: AGRO 444 or NRSC 444.
+NRSC 444 Remote Sensing of Agriculture and Natural Resources (3) Credit will be granted for only one of the following: AGRO444 or NRSC444.
 Formerly AGRO 444.
 Interaction of electromagnetic radiation with matter.
 Application of remote sensing technology to agriculture and natural resource inventory, monitoring and management and related environmental concerns.

-NRSC 454 Environmental Issues in Plant and Soil Sciences (3) Credit will be granted for only one of the following: AGRO 454 or NRSC 454.
+NRSC 454 Environmental Issues in Plant and Soil Sciences (3) Credit will be granted for only one of the following: AGRO454 or NRSC454.
 Formerly AGRO 454.
 Effects of air pollutants such as ozone, sulfur dioxide, acid rain, etc., and soil pollutants such as toxic metals and pesticides on the growth, productivity and quality of crops.

-NRSC 461 Hydric and Hydromorphic Soils (3) Two hours of lecture per week. plus four field trips scheduled on Saturdays.
-Prerequisite: NRSC 200 (formerly AGRO 202).
-Credit will be granted for only one of the following: AGRO 461 or NRSC 461.
-Formerly AGRO 461.
-The soils of wetlands, including hydrology, chemistry, genesis, and taxonomy.
-Understanding and application of Federal and regional guidelines to hydromorphic soils with emphasis on interpretations based on field observations.
-Saturday field trips.
+NRSC 461 Wetland Soils (3) Two hours of lecture per week, plus four field trips scheduled on Saturday.
+Prerequisite: NRSC200.
+Credit will be granted for only one of the following: AGR0461 or NRSC461.
+Formerly AGR0 461.
+The soils of wetlands including hydrology, chemistry, genesis, and taxonomy are discussed.
+The understanding of federal and regional guidelines to wetland soils are covered with an emphasis on validating interpretations through field observations.
+Saturday field trips are required.

-NRSC 471 Forest Ecology (3) Prerequisite: BSCI 106 or NRSC 201.
+NRSC 471 Forest Ecology (3) Prerequisite: BSCI106 or PLSC201.
 An understanding of the forest ecosystem, its structure and the processes that regulate it are provided.
 It also considers changes that occur in forests, the interaction of environment and genetics in promoting ecosystem sustainability, and the role of human influences on urban forest ecosystems.

-NRSC 472 Capstone-Urban Forest Project Management (3) Prerequisites: NRSC 200, NRSC 272, and NRSC 471.
+NRSC 472 Capstone-Urban Forest Project Management (3) Prerequisites: NRSC200, NRSC272, and NRSC471.
 Senior standing.
 For NRSC majors only.
 Students will synthesize the ideas and information learned from their studies in urban forestry.
 Working in teams, students will complete projects involving real-world issues.
 Student projects will use scientific, social, political and ethical considerations in an interdisciplinary approach to provide solutions to their problem.